·

 verb “like”

-like; he likes; past liked, part. liked; ger. liking
+infinitive like; he likes; past tense liked; past part. liked; ger. liking

 1. to find enjoyment or pleasure in something or someone